Somber day at Georgia Tech after violent protests against student killing

 'Love GTPD'

-Around campus, there were signs of support for the police force, such as the the words "Love GTPD" spelled out with Post-it Notes in the window of a residence hall.
+Around campus, there were signs of support for the police force, such as the words "Love GTPD" spelled out with Post-it Notes in the window of a residence hall.
 A Go Fund Me established by the campus Marksmanship Club had raised almost $6,000 for the department and its two injured officers as of Tuesday afternoon.

 "The outpouring of support from campus has been absolutely wonderful, and it's reassuring to know that we are not alone in having had universally good experiences with Georgia Tech Police," club vice president Rob Montgomery told CNN in an email.